MissStrong/ICS2O_Quad_4_2020-2021/Notes/2 - Shapes in Processing.md

     *  `PI` = 180° (semicircle)
     *  `HALF_PI` = 90° (quarter of a circle)
     *  `QUARTER_PI` = 45° (eight of a circle)
-  * Needs a starting point and stopping point. `0` or `2 * PI` is the highest point of the circle and `PI` is the lowest point of the circle.
+  * Needs a starting point and stopping point. `0` or `2 * PI` is the left-most point of the circle and `PI` is the right-most point of the circle.
   * Takes six parameters: x1, y1, x2, y2, start, stop